ttwardz/bum-notes-blog/_posts/2025-09-07-live-sports.md

 You're supposed to be able to get RedZone as part of other bundle offers from other streaming services and cable packages, like Sling, DirecTV, and Hulu + Live TV.
 So, I thought there must be a way to add it onto one of my existing subscriptions and save a little money.

 I watch football and soccer and a bit of basketball and, like, the Olympics.
-Turns out, I’ve assembled quite the collection of streaming TV subscriptions for live sports over the years, akin to the tangle of cables clogging the drawer next to my desk, USB-As and Cs and microUSBs and special ones for hard drives and toothbrushes and pencil sharpeners and I don't remember what else.
+Turns out, I’ve assembled quite the collection of streaming TV subscriptions for live sports over the years.

+It's akin to the tangle of cables clogging the drawer next to my desk, USB-As and Cs and microUSBs and special ones for hard drives and toothbrushes and pencil sharpeners and I don't remember what else.

+I kept needing to add them for specific reasons and now there are too many of them and they're all a little less valuable (and a little more expensive!).

 Here’s my current roster of streaming services relevant to this adventure: